-To understand this segments we should be familiar with some telecom terminology.
+To understand these segments we should be familiar with some telecom terminology.

-Active state, is where a customer utilizes an monthly package.
+Active state, is where a customer utilises a monthly package.

-Churn state, is when a customer closes its membership or switches to different provider.
+Churn state, is when a customer closes its membership or switches to a different provider.

 As you now know what the states are, the segments are defined in following way:

 Plain Loyals: A customer that has always been active